 The Plant of Renown

-Since before biblical times Marijuana has been a plant of renown and a beneficial herb with both medical and spiritual benefits, and this article tells you why.
+Since before and during biblical times Marijuana has been a "Plant of Renown" and a beneficial herb with both medical and spiritual benefits, and this article tells you why.
 It covers its history from ancient times to modern times, and that history is important because even though most Americans have recognized the insanity of Prohibition and the horrible harm it has caused, and even though several states and the U.S. have legalized its use, the federal government and Prohibitionists are still pushing old, worn out, false propaganda against it.